translate/pootle-client/README.md

 License
 -------

-The ptl-client code is released under the Lesser General Public License, version 3 or later.
+The pootle-client code is released under the Lesser General Public License, version 3 or later.
 See the ``LICENSE`` file for details.